FionaSander/softnanolab/_pages/research.md

     alt: "blabla"
 ---

-Our research focusses on soft matter nanotechnology related topics.
-Whereas the computational approaches are based on similar principles of statistical mechanics and molecular dynamics the topics range very broad.
+%Our research focusses on soft matter nanotechnology related topics.
+Whereas the computational approaches are based on %similar principles of statistical mechanics and molecular dynamics the topics range very broad.

-Currently research is being carried out in following areas:
+%Currently research is being carried out in following areas:

-Influence of Structure on Clay Behaviour
+%Influence of Structure on Clay Behaviour
-Liquid crystal elastomers for molecular sensors
+%Liquid crystal elastomers for molecular sensors